Sup2point0/Assort/AI.md

 Then you get to a fairly chonky paragraph, and a sinking feeling comes.
 There’s just something about the way it reads, a déja vu maybe, as if you’ve read this exact thing before.

-So you fire up [Quillbot AI detector](https://quillbot.com/ai-content-detector), and ctrl+CV.
+So you fire up an AI detector, and ctrl+CV.

 Yeup, AI gen.